HRLitgroup/n8n-posting-content-tutorial/documents/03-n8n-setup/01-clone-setup-n8n.md

-# Clone and Setup N8N with Docker and VSCode
+# Clone and Set up N8N with Docker and VSCode

 ## Prerequisites